mahshidbahira/time-wise/docs/reference/Offset/index.md

 The `Offset` immutable class represents a time zone offset from UTC (Coordinated Universal Time) broken down into hours and minutes.
-It provides a variety of methods for creation, formatting, comparison, calculation, and conversion of offsets.
+It provides a variety of methods for creation, formatting, comparison, calculation, and conversion of offset instances.

 ::: tip
 All instances of `Offset` are **immutable**!